Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Parts Required

-For the LG WM3400CW, the hall sensor part number is 6501KW2002A or updated equivalent 6501KW2002B.
-Always verify the correct part number for your specific WM3400CW serial number by checking the manufacturer’s manual or parts database, as minor variations exist between production years.
+For the LG WM3400CW, the hall sensor part number is 6501KW2002A or the updated equivalent 6501KW2002B.
+Always verify the correct part number for your specific washer by checking the manufacturer’s manual or parts database, as there can be minor variations between production years.

 Sensor Replacement Steps

-1. With the rotor removed from your WM3400CW, you now have full access to the stator assembly at the back.
+- With the rotor removed, you now have full access to the stator assembly at the back.

-3. Disconnect the three-wire connector by gently pulling it straight out.
-If it’s corroded or stuck, wiggle it gently side-to-side while pulling.
+- Disconnect the three-wire connector by gently pulling it straight out.
+If it’s stuck, wiggle it gently while pulling.

-4. The sensor is held to the stator by one or two small screws, typically T15 Torx head.
-Remove these screws and set them aside in a small container.
+- The sensor is secured to the stator with one or two small screws, typically T15 Torx head.
+Remove these screws and keep them aside in a container.

-5. Carefully lift the old hall sensor away from the stator.
-Note its exact orientation—the sensor must be installed in the same position.
+- Carefully lift the old hall sensor off the stator.
+Note its orientation, as the new sensor must be installed the same way.

-6. If the mounting surface is corroded or dirty, wipe it clean with a dry cloth.
-Do not use water or solvents, as these can damage internal stator components.
+- If the mounting surface is dirty, clean it with a dry cloth—avoid using water or solvents that could damage internal components.

-7. Position the new hall sensor in the identical location.
-The three-wire connector should face the same direction as the original.
+- Position the new hall sensor in the same spot as the old one, ensuring the three-wire connector faces the same direction.

-8. Install the mounting screws, tightening them firmly but not excessively.
-Over-tightening can crack the plastic sensor body.
-These screws should be snug—approximately 1-2 foot-pounds of torque.
+- Install the mounting screws, tightening them firmly without overdoing it to avoid cracking the plastic sensor body.
+They should be snug—about 1-2 foot-pounds of torque.

-9. Reconnect the three-wire connector.
-Ensure it’s fully seated—you should hear a slight click if the connector uses a locking tab.
+- Reconnect the three-wire connector, ensuring it’s fully seated.
+You should hear a click if it has a locking tab.

-10. Before reassembling, manually rotate the rotor by hand and check with your multimeter that the new sensor reads 150-500 ohms and shows resistance variation as the rotor moves.
+- Before reassembling, manually rotate the rotor by hand and verify with your multimeter that the new sensor reads 150-500 ohms and shows resistance variation as the rotor moves.

 Spider Arm Replacement: Complete Procedure